Klickeazy/selftuning_architecture/README.md

 ##### Option 1 - build from [Py3_10.yml](PyEnvironment\Py3_10.yml)
 Navigate terminal to folder and create environment using:

     conda env create -f Py3_10.yml

+Update an existing *Py3_10* environment using:

+	conda env update -f Py3_10.yml --prune

 You can export an environment using: